russross/4307/_problems/imdb-monsters/3/doc/doc.md

     titles table, this time giving it the primary key (taken from the index entry) so it can jump directly to the row.
-Since the primary key is unique, there can only be one matching row so you can terminate the iterator (break out of the for loop) after reading a single entry.
+Since the primary key is unique, there can only be one matching row so you can terminate the iterator after reading a single entry.
+I suggest using the built-in `next` function:

+        (rowid, row) = next(iterator)

+    which returns a single value from the iterator and does not require setting up a for loop.

 *   Print the row the same as you did in the version that performed a full table scan.